 The MATLAB documentation says it uses a method proposed by Ahrens and Dieter, but these two researchers developed a number of methods for generating Poisson variables.
 The MATLAB code cites Volume 2 of the classic series by Knuth, who says the method is due to Ahrens and Dieter, but he doesn’t give an exact citation in that section of the book.
 Confusingly, Knuth cites in his book a couple papers by Ahrens and Dieter for generating different random variates.
 (Knuth later cites a seemingly relevant 1980 paper by Ahrens and Dieter, but that details another method.)

-In summary, for large \(\lambda\) the function MATLAB uses Algorithm PG from the 1974 paper by Ahrens and Dieter, whereas it uses the direct method for small values.
+In summary, for large \(\lambda\) the function MATLAB uses Algorithm PG from the 1974 paper by Ahrens and Dieter, whereas for small values it uses the direct method, which they refer to as the multiplication method.

 In R, the function rpois use an algorithm outlined in the 1982 paper by Ahrens and Dieter.
 You can view the R source code here.
 The two cases for \(\lambda\) (or \(\mu\) in the paper) depend on whether \(\lambda\) is greater than ten or not.
 For small \(\lambda\), the R function rpois does not use the method based on inter-arrival times, but rather an inversion method based on a table of (cumulative) probabilities given by the Poisson probability distribution.

 In NumPy, the function numpy.random.poisson generates Poisson variates.
 The source code for the NumPy library is here, but for Poisson function the underlying code is actually written in C; see the distributions.c file located here.
 For small Poisson parameter \(\lambda\), the code uses the direct method; see the function random_poisson_mult in the code.